xiaolaba/u8g2-Nokia_LCD_5110-LMG6401PLGE-testing/README.md

 ### processing and bug
-smaller images are not so easy to see the bug, RGB images are also, these is example to find the bug as blanking area is the big enoguh, some dotted lines is coming up, but why and how to improve those? no idea.
+smaller images are not so easy to see the bug, RGB images are also, these is example to find the bug as blanking area is big enoguh, some dotted lines are coming up, but why and how to improve those? no idea.
 ![processing_source_code/bug/bug.JPG](processing_source_code/bug/bug.JPG)
 ![processing_source_code/bug/bug1.JPG](processing_source_code/bug/bug1.JPG)